-Hildegard’s work in Causae et Curae, on the origin and treatment of diseases, offers a fascinating glimpse into Hildegard’s world view, and the theological underpinnings of her thinking around natural healing and naturopathy.
+Hildegard’s work in Causae et Curae, on the origin and treatment of diseases, offers a fascinating glimpse into Hildegard’s world view, and the theological underpinnings of her thinking around natural healing, naturopathy, and bodily juices.
 Even today, Hildegard’s descriptions provide a thought-provoking look at the causes of certain maladies and diseases.

 The Rule of Fours in Hildegard Medicine